Clovhis/PasswordStorage/README.md

 ## GitHub Actions
-The repository includes a workflow that builds the executable and attaches a zip archive to a release when pushing to branches named `feature/**`.
+The repository includes a workflow that builds the executable and attaches a zip archive to a release whenever code is pushed to a branch matching `feature/**`.
+Each run publishes a new release tagged with the branch name and the workflow run number.
 The workflow grants `contents: write` permission to `GITHUB_TOKEN` so it can publish the release automatically.